mansisampat8/mansisampat8.github.io/_posts/2025-09-22-first-post.md

 Marc Andreessen, the investor who coined the term back in 2007, said it best: *“finding a good market with a product capable of satisfying that market.”*

-In simple terms: product-market fit happens when your product solves a real customer problem in a way that makes them choose you over alternatives—and stick around.
+In simple terms: product-market fit happens when your product solves a real customer problem in a way that makes them choose you over alternatives and stick around.

 It sounds obvious, but it’s one of the hardest things to get right.
 And until you do, growth will feel like pushing a rock uphill.